johnnovak/RML-Amiga/docs/docs/manual/save-states.md

     For example, **Another World** has two configs named **Another World** and **Another World [skip code check]**.
-If you start the "skip code check" variant and create a quick save in slot 1, it will be named as `Another World [skip code check]_1.uss`.
+If you start the "skip code check" variant and create a quick save in slot 1, it will be named `Another World [skip code check]_1.uss`.
 Then if you restart WinUAE and run the **Another World** config variant this time, you won't be able to restore the game from quick save slot 1 as WinUAE will be looking for `Another World_1.uss` in the `Quicksaves` folder.

-    The workaround is load your save state using the [Named save states](#named-save-states) method.
+    The workaround is to load your save state using the [Named save states](#named-save-states) method.
 Alternatively, you can rename the `.uss` files in `$RMLBase\Quicksaves` to make the names match, but that's fiddly and error-prone.